benelfassi/MGL846/README.md

 -set your database info to your project, the file can be found here: src/java/resources/config.properties

--to open the project, start the NetBeans, and from the main navigation menu, go to the File , choose the option Open Project, and then Select the project folder.
+-to open the project, start the NetBeans, and from the main navigation menu, go to File , choose the option Open Project, and then Select the project folder from your local machine.

 -to log in using a user account, use the following combination:

 Username: id

 Password: id_dob (data of birth)

 example of an employee:

 Username: Ultimate01

 Password: Ultimate01_1995-07-05